strahinja-gligovic/rpp/README.md

 # rpp

-run ng build in frontend folder

-maven install ->
- start the spring boot app
+Razvoj Programskih Proizvoda

+## Installation

+Database backup file in /backup includes create schema 'rpp' assuming default postgres user.

+## Deployment

+Running maven install downloads node and npm in /frontend and builds the angular2 app to ../src/main/webapp as specified in angular-cli.json.
+Run it as a spring boot app.